 Virtual teams can be more susceptible to trust issues simply because they don’t have the same opportunities for interaction as teams that are located under one roof.
-Trust develops through a series of interactions over time.
-For instance:
+Trust consists of four elements that develop through a series of interactions over time:

 In this post, we’ll take a closer look at the role credibility plays when building trust in a virtual team.

 What Is Credibility?

 Credibility refers to a person’s expertise and track record of success, as well as the extent to which people believe they are telling the truth.
 If team members believe someone is selectively disclosing information or putting a positive spin on the facts in order to gain support, their credibility will suffer.

 People demonstrate credibility through credentials and words.
 Being perceived as credible isn’t only a matter of what someone says, but how they say it and how others perceive it.

 Challenges to Building Credibility In a Virtual Team

 Within a virtual team, it can be more difficult to get to know other team members.
 Casual conversations are less frequent, and some of the context can be lost when it occurs through email, online chats, or even phone conversations.
 When someone has recently joined a team or is new to a leadership role, team members may not know much about them or their past experiences, which can hurt their credibility.